PhotoshopGuides/PhotoshopGuides.github.io/docs/tldr.md

 3. Cache Tile Size -

         .
-Newer more powerfull processors -> 128 K or 1024 K
+Newer more powerful processors -> 128 K or 1024 K
         .
-Old less powerfull processors -> 132 K or 1032 K
+Old less powerful processors -> 132 K or 1032 K

 ##### Legacy Compositing -

-Only if having problems and Blending modes don’t look right, or the color are weird.
+Only if having problems and Blending modes don’t look right, or the color is weird.

 ## Scratch Disks

-Set to SSD and non startup drive
+Set to SSD and non-startup drive

 ## Cursers